 Akbarpour, Mohammad and Shengwu Li, Credible Auctions, Econometrica, Vol. 88, No. 2 (March, 2020), 425–467

-(with Mohammad Akbarpour and Shayan Oveis-Gharan) We introduce a simple model of dynamic matching in networked markets, where agents arrive and depart stochastically, and the composition of the trade network depends endogenously on the matching algorithm.
-We show that if the planner can identify agents who are about to depart, then waiting to thicken the market is highly valuable, and if the planner cannot identify such agents, then matching agents greedily is close to optimal.
-We characterize the optimal waiting time (in a restricted class of mechanisms) as a function of waiting costs and network sparsity.
-The planner's decision problem in our model involves a combinatorially complex state space.
-However, we show that simple local algorithms that choose the right time to match agents, but do not exploit the global network structure, can perform close to complex optimal algorithms.
+We introduce a simple model of dynamic matching in networked markets, where agents arrive and depart stochastically, and the composition of the trade network depends endogenously on the matching algorithm.
+Varying the timing properties of matching algorithms can substantially affect their performance, and this depends crucially on the information structure.
+More precisely, if the planner can identify agents who are about to depart, then waiting to thicken the market substantially reduces the fraction of unmatched agents.
+If the planner cannot identify such agents, then matching agents greedily is close-to-optimal.
+We specify conditions under which local algorithms that choose the right time to match agents, but do not exploit the global network structure, are close-to-optimal.
 Finally, we consider a setting where agents have private information about their departure times, and design a continuous-time dynamic mechanism to elicit this information.

-(with Sandro Ambuehl) How do individuals value noisy information that guides economic decisions?
+How do individuals value noisy information that guides economic decisions?
 In our laboratory experiment, we find that individuals underreact to increasing the informativeness of a signal, thus undervalue high-quality information, and that they disproportionately prefer information that may yield certainty.
-Both biases are entirely due to non-standard belief updating, rather than due to non-standard risk preferences.
-We find that individuals differ consistently in their responsiveness to information; i.e. the extent that their beliefs move upon observing signals.
-Individual parameters of responsiveness to information have out-of-sample explanatory power in two distinct choice environments and are unrelated to proxies for mathematical aptitude.
+Both biases appear to be mainly due to non-standard belief updating.
+We find that individuals differ consistently in their responsiveness to information – the extent that their beliefs move upon observing signals.
+Individual parameters of responsiveness to information have explanatory power in two distinct choice environments and are unrelated to proxies for mathematical aptitude.